Integrating Market Systems Development and the Graduation Approach in Uganda

 While the integration of graduation and MSD offers numerous benefits, it also presents several challenges.
 Aligning the timelines of graduation and MSD activities requires meticulous planning.
 Working with numerous PSAs, each with its own business model and priorities, can be complex and resource intensive.
 Developing a MEL system that accurately captures both household- and market-level outcomes is a challenge.

 Yet initial learning from the SMILES project offers several lessons for future programs and for future growing seasons.
-Engaging PSAs early in the process can help align their activities with the timeline for graduation activities and ensure that they are fully prepared to support graduated households.
+Engaging PSAs early in the process can help align their activities with the timeline for graduation activities and ensure that they are fully prepared to support households.
 Streamlining communication with PSAs by assigning dedicated liaisons from the program team can reduce the burden on PSAs.
 Collaborating with PSAs to share relevant data, such as household profiles, can improve targeting and reduce duplication of effort, building stronger relationships between PSAs and participant households.

 Conclusion